TuanDao-0110/Java_algorithm/README.md

 Find the Smallest: It looks through the list and finds the smallest number and tells you both what that number is and where it is in the list.

+### Exercise 2 :

+Asking for user input.
+Generating random numbers.
+Working with lists of numbers (arrays).
+Displaying information on the screen.
+Simple logic to find a specific number in a list.